okayjeffrey/vegan-recipes/_posts/2014-2-14-scottish-magic-drink.md

 - **half** of lemon or lime (juiced)
 - **spoon** of agave nector

+# Preparation
-Put it all in the cup and pour hot on top and let it steep for 5 mins then drink it down good, you can resteep the same ingredients a couple of times.
+Put it all in the cup and pour hot on top and let it steep for 5 mins then drink it down good, you can resteep the same ingredients a multiple times.